vkhazin/elasticsearch-2d-courseware/content/chapter-02/Mapping.md

 # Mapping

+* Flexible schema: index a document and field mappings will be derived automatically
-* Defines how document and its fields are stored and indexed
+* Mapping defines how a document and its fields are stored and indexed
 * Mapping can be derived dynamically by ElasticSearch
 * A handful of core data types are [supported](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-types.html)
 * Mapping can be added to an existing index for _**new fields**_